Puukly/item-seller/README.md

    ```cmd
    gradlew.bat build
    ```
-3. The compiled mod JAR will be in `build/libs/slimeseller-1.0.0.jar`
+3. The compiled mod JAR will be in `build/libs/itemseller-1.0.0.jar`

 ## Usage

 1. Join a server that has the `/sell` command enabled
-2. Collect slime balls in your inventory
+2. Press F8 (or your custom keybinding) and select an item
-3. Press F6 (or your custom keybinding)
+3. Press F7 (or your custom keybinding)
 4. The mod will:
    - Execute `/sell` command
    - Wait for the container to open
-   - Automatically move all slime balls from your inventory to the container
+   - Automatically move the selected item from your inventory to the container
+   - Press Esc and Loop

 ## Configuration

 To change the keybinding:
 1. Open Minecraft
 2. Go to Options → Controls → Key Binds
-3. Scroll to the "Slime Seller" category
+3. Scroll to the "Puuklys Item Seller" category
-4. Click on "Sell Slime Balls" and press your desired key
+4. Click on "Toggel Auto-Sell" and press your desired key
 5. Click "Done"

 ## How It Works

 1. When you press the hotkey, the mod sends the `/sell` command to the server
 2. The mod waits up to 2 seconds for a container GUI to open
-3. Once the container opens, it scans your entire inventory for slime balls
+3. Once the container opens, it scans your entire inventory for the desired item
-4. All found slime balls are shift-clicked into the container automatically
+4. All found items are shift-clicked into the container automatically

 ## Compatibility